ArkDev90/weather-app-api/README.md

     - Security is a top priority in our code implementation.
 We follow Laravel's security best practices, such as input validation to protect against common security vulnerabilities and ensure the safety of user data.

-5. **Clear and Concise Documentation:**
-    - We provide comprehensive documentation for our API endpoints, including usage examples and response formats.
-Clear documentation makes it easy for developers to understand and integrate with our API, reducing the learning curve and promoting adoption.

 ## Conclusion